 Hike or bike Fairfax CCT segment 8 to explore woodland trails in the Difficult Run Stream Valley, a section of the Washington & Old Dominion Trail, and paths in Reston Virginia.
-This section of the Fairfax Cross County Trail isn’t the most remote, but it provides some nicely wooded sections, stream views, and a little history along the way.
+This section of the Fairfax Cross County Trail is easy to access and close to parking.
+The trail is not remote, but it includes some nicely wooded sections, stream views, and a little history.

 The 4-mile segment is also easy to break into roughly even, two-mile hikes.
-Park in the small parking area at the corner of Hunter Mill and Hunter Station Roads to hike out and back in each direction.
+Just park in the small lot at Hunter Mill and Hunter Station Roads, and hike in either direction.
 Use this Fairfax Park Authority map to see the full route.

 The Fairfax Cross County Trail, aka the CCT or the Gerry Connolly Cross County Trail, connects stream valleys and parkland on a 40-mile journey from the Potomac River to the Occoquan.
 Learn more about the trail in our guide: 5 Tips for Hiking the Cross County Trail.

 Fairfax CCT Segment 8: Dulles Toll Road to Hunter Mill Road

 This section of Fairfax CCT segment 8 includes a pleasant mile-and-a-half walk in the woods.
 Next, you follow a short paved stretch of the Washington & Old Dominion Trail.
 The final section returns to the woods in Reston.
 The trail is easy and popular for hiking, dog-walking, and single-track biking.

 To complete all of segment 8, hiking north to south, park on Days Farm Drive in Vienna.
 There are a few downsides to starting from the north side of the toll road.
 The trail is often very muddy as you approach the underpass below the Dulles Toll Road.